 By applying dilute acetic acid to the surface, we can differentiate between atypical and normal cells, which gives an indication of where to take the sample/biopsy.
 Atypical cells will be stained white.

 We also apply 2% iodine to the surface.
 Healthy cells pick up the iodine and change colour to mahogany brown, while atypical cells will remain white or yellowish.
 This is also called Schiller’s test.

 With colposcopy we can also see other features which are suspicious of malignancy, like exophytic lesions and hypervascularisation.

 A significant number (possibly up to 70%) of CIN II+ lesions regress over time rather than progress to cancer.
 However, as of yet we have no way of distinguishing lesions which will progress from those who will regress.
 As such, all CIN II+ lesions must be treated.

 Treatment of CIN II+ premalignant lesions is conisation, the excision of a triangular part of cervical tissue containing the lesion + a safety margin.
 This may be performed with a scalpel, an electrical knife, or with a laser.

 In premenopausal women, the squamocolumnar junction lies externally.
 It is this junction which is essential to remove, so a flatter cone can be cut out.
 In postmenopausal women, the junction lies more internally, and so a deeper cone must be cut out to ensure that the junction is cut out.

-Conisation must always be followed by fractional curettage.
+Conisation is often followed by dilation and curettage.
 This involves obtaining cytological specimens by abrasion of the remnants of the cervix, after which the cervix is dilated, and samples are obtained from the uterine cavity as well.
-These specimens are then examined by a cytopathologist.
+These samples are then examined by a cytopathologist.